 The net assets with donor restrictions consist of the bus barn and land on which the bus barn is located that Brookings County is allowing the organization to use.
-When the organization no longer needs the building, due to potential expansion or moving, the ownership will revert back to Brookings County.
 The organization is responsible for upkeep and maintenance of the building during the period they use the building.